SEI-R-2-22/u2_lesson_group_git/README.md

 <img height="300" src="https://ihatetomatoes.net/wp-content/uploads/2020/05/img_merge-conflict.png" alt="conflict" />

-Oh no!
-There's a merge conflict and I don't know what to do!
+*Oh no!
+There's a merge conflict and I don't know what to do!*

-With your team, you'll often run into an issue with your pull requests where some members of your team have conflicting code, which will cause merge conflicts when your git czar is merging them into the main branch.
+With your team, you'll often run into an issue with your pull requests where some members of your team have conflicting code, which will cause merge conflicts when you're merging them into the main branch.

 First, let's talk about a general strategy of how to not end up there.
 Prevention is always the better option!